Vermont Republic

-The Vermont Republic (French: République du Vermont), officially known at the time as the State of Vermont (French: État du Vermont), was an independent state in New England that existed from January 15, 1777, to March 4, 1791.
+The Vermont Republic, officially known at the time as the State of Vermont, was an independent state in New England that existed from January 15, 1777, to March 4, 1791.
 The state was founded in January 1777, when delegates from 28 towns met and declared independence from the jurisdictions and land claims of the British colonies of Quebec, New Hampshire, and New York.
 The republic remained in existence for the next fourteen years, albeit without diplomatic recognition from any foreign power.
 On March 4, 1791, it was admitted into the United States as the State of Vermont, with the constitution and laws of the independent state continuing in effect after admission.

-The delegates forbade slavery within their republic.
-Many Vermonters took part in the American Revolution, but the Continental Congress did not recognize the jurisdiction's independence.
-Because of objections from New York, which had conflicting property claims, the Continental Congress declined to recognize Vermont (then also known as the New Hampshire Grants).
-Vermont's overtures to join the Province of Quebec were accepted by the British, offering generous terms for the Republic's reunion.
+The delegates forbade adult slavery within their republic, although the Vermont constitution continued to make allowances for the enslavement of men under the age of 21 and women under the age of 18.
+Many Vermonters took part in the American Revolution on the side of the Revolution, but the Continental Congress did not recognize the independence of Vermont (then also known as the New Hampshire Grants) due to objections from New York, which had conflicting property claims.
+In a response to this, members representing Vermont conducted negotiations to join the Province of Quebec, which were accepted by the British, who offered generous terms for the republic's reunion.
 When the British surrendered at the Siege of Yorktown in 1781, however, American independence became apparent.
-Vermont, now bordered on three sides by American territory, ended negotiations with the British and instead negotiated terms to become part of the United States.
+Vermont, later bordered on three sides by U.S. territory, ended negotiations with Britain and instead negotiated terms to become part of the United States.

 Many of its citizens favored political union with the United States rather than full independence.
 While the Continental Congress did not allow a seat for Vermont, Vermont engaged William Samuel Johnson, representing Connecticut, to promote its interests.
 In 1785 the Vermont General Assembly granted Johnson title to the former King's College Tract as a form of compensation for representing Vermont.

 Name

-The constitution and other official documents referred to the country as the "State of Vermont".
-The 1777 constitution refers to Vermont variously: the third paragraph of the preamble, for example, mentions "the State of Vermont", and in the preamble's last paragraph, the constitution refers to itself as "the Constitution of the Commonwealth".
-The currency used by the country, the Vermont copper, had the legend at its coins that read Vermontis.
+The constitution and other official documents referred to the country as the "State of Vermont.”
+The 1777 constitution refers to Vermont variously: the third paragraph of the preamble, for example, mentions "the State of Vermont,” and in the preamble's last paragraph, the constitution refers to itself as "the Constitution of the Commonwealth."
+The currency used by the country, the Vermont copper, carried the legend that read Vermontis.
 Res.
 Publica, which in Latin means: Republic of Vermont.